joelouthan/theologic.us/content/posts/0-sermons/sermon-romans5-6-11.md

 >Romans 1:32 (CSB) Although they know God’s just sentence—that those who practice such things deserve to die—they not only do them, but even applaud others who practice them.

-- Romans 2 God gives law
+- **Romans 2 God gives law**
-- Romans 3 No one is righteous.
-No not one.
+- **Romans 3 No one is righteous.
+No not one.**
-- Romans 3:21-26 we are justified freely by his grace-saints of the OT and NT alike
+- **Romans 3:21-26 we are justified freely by his grace-saints of the OT and NT alike**
-- Romans 3:27-31 The law does not save us
+- **Romans 3:27-31 The law does not save us**
-- Romans 4:1-8 We do not put God into our debt
+- **Romans 4:1-8 We do not put God into our debt**
-- Romans 4:9-25 We are saved by faith alone
+- **Romans 4:9-25 We are saved by faith alone**

-- Romans 5:1-5 Since we have Christ, we even get to boast and take joy in our afflictions
+Then our passage today is in the context of all of that with one more passage:

 >Romans 5:1–5 (CSB) Therefore, since we have been justified by faith, we have peace with God through our Lord Jesus Christ.
 We have also obtained access through him by faith into this grace in which we stand, and we boast in the hope of the glory of God.
 And not only that, but we also boast in our afflictions, because we know that affliction produces endurance, endurance produces proven character, and proven character produces hope.
 This hope will not disappoint us, because God’s love has been poured out in our hearts through the Holy Spirit who was given to us.

+James, the half-brother of Jesus, says it this way:

 >James 1:2-3 (CSB) Consider it a great joy, my brothers and sisters, whenever you experience various trials, because you know that the testing of your faith produces endurance.